The Martyrs’ Wall

 The waters are crystal clear.
 Everything is covered by reeds and seagrass, and water lilies float on the surface.
 Here, in the south of Iraq, more specifically, in the Hawizeh Marshes, marine vegetation spreads all over a vast territory.
 It builds the golden houses where the descendants of the Sumerians live, those folks who are said to have crossed the magic emerald doors through which the uproar and babel of the world flees to join a distant past.
 Twenty square kilometers of permanently submerged ground and over 11,500 kilometers of land lying under water every now and then form the whole extension of this Garden of Eden, which is more commonly referred to as the Water Cities.

 It is here in the Water Cities that our hero lives.
 She belongs to the conservative al-Sawaed tribe and is called the Bedouin because of her contoured eyes and henna-dyed hair, which she always styles into a beautifully shaped bun.
-She wears the bright colors of the marshland people, which provide her ...Read more
+She wears the bright colors of the marshland people, ...Read more

 Choose your own adventure